vmware/terraform-provider-avi/website/docs/d/avi_alertsyslogconfig.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `configpb_attributes` - Protobuf versioning for config pbs.
 Field introduced in 21.1.1.
+Allowed in enterprise edition with any value, essentials edition with any value, basic edition with any value, enterprise with cloud services edition.
 * `description` - User defined description for alert syslog config.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `name` - A user-friendly name of the syslog notification.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `syslog_servers` - The list of syslog servers.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
 * `tenant_ref` - It is a reference to an object of type tenant.
+Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
-* `uuid` - Unique object identifier of the object.
+* `uuid` - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.